F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/learning_stack/README.md

 For information on getting started using F5's ARM templates on GitHub, see [Microsoft Azure: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_solutions101.html).

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.
-This is a learning stack which means that in addition to creating a new networking stack it also creates the appropriate configuration for an example web service.
+This is a *learning stack*, which means that in addition to creating a new networking stack it also creates all of the appropriate configuration for an example web service.

 ## Prerequisites